giry-dev/mangrove-docs/docs/strat-lib/guides/approvals.md

 The schematic diagram below illustrates the case, where a maker contract manages offers with a %%router|router%% and external %%offer reserves|reserve%%.
 Such a maker contract may be implemented with the [Forwarder](../background/offer-maker/forwarder.md) building block combined with a %%router|router%%.

 In this case,
-* the router needs approval to transfer outbound from the Maker reserve and needs approval to transfer inbound from the maker contract.
+* the router needs approval to transfer outbound from the offer owner and needs approval to transfer inbound from the maker contract.
 * Mangrove needs approval to transfer outbound from the Maker contract.

 This is illustrated in the diagram below where we only focus on the `transferFrom` calls.